 Recycle Right

-Mobile Application
+Mobile Application for Newcomers

 My Capstone project, Recycling Right, is a guidance and management app that helps users navigate local recycling systems with confidence.
 Growing up in Kyrgyzstan, where recycling was rarely practiced, I always felt uneasy about the waste around me.
 Later, I moved to South Korea, where recycling is taken very seriously.
 It was a challenge to learn at first, but I became fascinated by how organized and thoughtful the system was.
 After settling in Canada, I noticed that even in a country that promotes recycling, the rules can still feel confusing and inconsistent.
 This inspired me to design a solution that not only simplifies recycling but also supports environmental goals by reducing landfill waste, conserving natural resources, and lowering pollution and emissions.